Get audit and debug logs

 |

-Search for JSON results containing a particular client IP address |
+Search for JSON results containing a particular client IP address. |

 |

-Search for JSON results containing a particular event name |
+Search for JSON results with a particular log level. |

 |

-Search for JSON results with a particular timestamp |
+Search for JSON results with a particular event name. |

 |

-Search for JSON results with a timestamp that starts with a particular datetime |
+Search for JSON results containing a particular event name. |

 |

-Search for JSON results containing a particular client IP address and also containing a particular debug level |
+Search for JSON results with a particular timestamp. |

 |

-Search for JSON results where an authentication node type is present |
+Search for JSON results where an authentication node type is present. |

 Filter array items in log results